Skip to Content

 • Preparing meals for your dog is an act of love and a fun bonding experience.

-• The preparations are not convenient for busy schedules or people who do not enjoy cooking.
+• The preparations are not convenient for busy schedules or people who do not enjoy cooking (although I don’t like to cook, it only takes about 20 minutes to prepare dog food for 4 small dogs for a week).

 • You may need to provide your dog with a vitamin to ensure that she receives proper and complete nutrition.

-• Dog’s tummies may take weeks to acclimate to the change in their diet, and they may suffer from digestive upset during the transition period.
+• Dog’s tummies may take weeks to acclimate to the change in their diet, and they may suffer from digestive upset during the transition period if not done properly.

 Slow Feed

-Naturally, your Chihuahua will be very excited about the change in her diet.
+Naturally, your Chihuahua will be very excited about the change in their diet.

-Commercial kibble forces dogs to have to chew their food because of the texture, size, and shape.
-When your dog eats a home made meal, they may eat quickly because it requires less crunching and chewing.
+Commercial kibble forces dogs to have to chew their food because of texture, size, and shape.
+When your dog eats a homemade meal, they may eat quickly because it requires less crunching and chewing.

-If your Chihuahua is a voracious eater, purchase a slow feeder dog bowl to help slow her down and prevent her from choking.
-This is also good mental stimulation, as she has to think about the best way to get the food out of the grooves of the bowl.
+If your Chihuahua is a voracious eater, purchase a slow feeder dog bowl to help slow them down and prevent them from choking.
+This is also good mental stimulation, as they has to think about the best way to get the food out of the grooves of the bowl.

 Don’t be afraid to freeze

-If you prepare a meal in advance and freeze the remaining portions, you may heat it up daily for your Chihuahua to eat for weeks to come.
+If you prepare a meal in advance and freeze the remaining portions, you may take some out and thaw it out for your Chihuahua to eat when needed.
 This makes less daily work for you and saves money by preserving food for your Chihuahua to eat.

 Check your sources